exercism/website-copy/tracks/python/exercises/isbn-verifier/mentoring.md

 ```

 Generator expressions are considered very Pythonic.
-Generators were added to the language (see [PEP-255]) becuase they provide a compact, clean and efficient method for iterating through data (compared to other approaches such as building lists or iterators).
+Generators were added to the language (see [PEP-255]) because they provide a compact, clean and efficient method for iterating through data (compared to other approaches such as building lists or iterators).

 ### The position value